 A bathtub to shower conversion is a stylish and practical update for any home.
 It will make your bathroom feel larger, look more modern and accommodate any mobility-related issues that make stepping into a bathtub difficult.
-With a helper or two, an intrepid homeowner can handle the job without a contractor.
-Use this step-by-step guide to learn how to build a walk in shower the DIY way.
+With a helper or two, an intrepid homeowner with some DIY experience can handle the job without a contractor.
+Just follow this step-by-step guide to DIY tub to shower conversion.

-A bathtub to shower conversion is easiest when you situate your new open shower in the space left behind by your bathtub, since your drain lines and water supply will already be in place.
-Moving plumbing can add significant cost to the project, plus require bringing in a plumber.
+Converting a tub to a shower is easiest when you situate your new walk-in shower in the space left behind by your tub, since your drain lines and water supply will already be in place.
+Moving plumbing will add significant cost to the project and require you to hire a plumber.

 - At least 30 inches by 30 inches of floor space.